 Local conditions will affect whether or not you need a building permit, but new construction, including additions, almost always require one.
 They cover everything from foundation to roofing.

 Any change of use, such as remodeling a garage into a living space, will call for a permit.
-Ironically enough, demolishing structures often requires a building permit as well.
+Ironically enough, demolishing a structure often requires a building permit as well.

-Plumbing, electrical and mechanical work is sometimes covered by a building permit, but some others it requires a separate one, which may be issued only to the field professionals such as licensed electricians or plumbers.
-Work involving septic, HVAC, irrigation and solar power systems usually needs a permit as well.
+Plumbing, electrical and mechanical work are sometimes covered by a building permit, but some other times, it requires a separate one, which may be issued only to the field professionals such as licensed electricians or plumbers.
+Work involving septic, HVAC, irrigation, and solar power systems may need a permit as well.